sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

 [:days4/projects/: Other SAGE Days 4 Project]

-Participants: William Stein, Tom Boothby, Robert Miller, Dorian Raymer, Alex Clemesha, Yi Qiang, and Timothy Clemans
+Participants: William Stein, Tom Boothby, Robert Miller, Dorian Raymer, Alex Clemesha, Yi Qiang, Bobby Moretti, and Timothy Clemans

 These are the tasks that need to be accomplished, in order of importance.